amueller/ml-workshop-1-of-4/README.md

-Introduction to Machine learning (with Andreas Mueller)
+Introduction to Machine learning with scikit-learn
 ========================================================